mprivat/xgql/README.md

 ## Merge multiple GraphQL schemas

 It's often useful if you need sanity, to break down large schemas into multiple files.
-The `merge` command merges the files back together into a single file:
+The `merge` command merges the files back together into a single schema.
+The following command outputs the merged schema to stdout:

 ```bash
 graphqlx merge tests/resources/schema1.graphql tests/resources/schema2.graphql